Book your tours

 Frank Parkyn, a local lad who made good, built the garden after being inspired by the Tivoli Gardens of Copenhagen.
 Now all you can see are the remains of a few structures, but this would once have been a thriving place with a water fountain, band stand and an octagonal swimming pool.
 Its founder was a China clay manufacturer who wanted to give something back to his community.
 These gardens were perfect for the village’s 1922 regatta, by all accounts a riotous affair with races, pillow fights and dancing.
 Today it just takes a gentle walk through the woods behind the village, a more peaceful place it would be hard to find.

-We love taking people here to Lerryn, wether you want to walk in the woods, sit on a bench and take in the river view, hop over the stepping stones or kayak down the river, it’s a lovely spot.
+We love taking people here to Lerryn, whether you want to walk in the woods, sit on a bench and take in the river view, hop over the stepping stones or kayak down the river, it’s a lovely spot.

 (Cornwall Live have a good article here if you want to find out a little more information about the pleasure park)